-- 1. Be at least 18 years of age.

-- 2. Have criminal history clearances.
+- 1. Be at least 18 years of age. - 2.
+Have criminal history clearances.

-- 3. Have child abuse clearance (when the participant is under age 18).

 AWC FMS, VF/EA FMS, DDS or its Designee

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by DDS.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.